Bartlesville Radio » News » Copan Receives $127K OWRB Wastewater System Loan

 The Copan Public Works Authority (Authority) received approval Tuesday for a $127,655 loan from the Oklahoma Water Resources Board (OWRB) to improve the Authority’s wastewater infrastructure.
 The planning and design upgrades will be financed in full via a principal forgiveness loan through the Oklahoma Clean Water State Revolving Fund (CWSRF).

-Cole Perryman with OWRN said the Authority will use the funds for planning and design of sewer system rehabilitation which will determine areas where inflow and infiltration are an issue.
+Cole Perryman with OWRB said the Authority will use the funds for planning and design of sewer system rehabilitation which will determine areas where inflow and infiltration are an issue.
 A reduction of these issues will help prevent unwanted contaminants from entering Copan Lake and the Little Caney River while reducing unintended flows to the wastewater treatment plant.
 He said they're grateful to State Senator Julie Daniels and State Representative Judd Strom for their support of our financial assistance programs.

 Joe Freeman, chief of the OWRB’s Financial Assistance Division, calculated that the Authority’s customers will save an estimated $158,955 over the life of the loan compared to traditional financing.